peeradech/huawei-obs-connector/README.md

 ## Installation and Configuration
 1. Download this connector from the mendix Marketplace into your app.
 2. Add the `HuaweiConfig_Overview` page to navigation.
-3. Go to the configuration and Create a new configuration with your `Access Key/Secret Key`
+3. Go to the configuration and Create a new configuration with your `Access Key/Secret Key` and you can add region by this [reference](https://developer.huaweicloud.com/intl/en-us/endpoint?OBS).

 ## Dependencies
 -